AI Use Cases/Financial Services

 Model learning compounds over months, not weeks

-The compliance review rate does not drop to 70-80% auto-deployment until month 9-12, as the model learns your institution's patterns.
+The 70-80% auto-deployment target is a month 9-12 outcome, not a launch-day one, because the model has to learn your institution's patterns first.
 Budget and stakeholder expectations must account for a 4-6 month period where compliance review hours are still elevated relative to the eventual steady state.
 Institutions that measure ROI at month 3 will undercount the return and risk pulling the program before the compounding effect takes hold.

 Frequently Asked Questions